Deploy a custom model

 âïž Guide: Push your own model with Cog

-Once youâve pushed your custom model, return to this guide to learn how to run it, deploy it, and scale it.
+Once youâve pushed your custom model, return to this guide to learn how to create a deployment and scale it.

 đ„ Keep your model warm.
 If youâre giving a demo or putting your model in the hands of users, youâll want it to respond quickly, without a cold boot.
 Set the minimum number of instances to 1 to make sure that at least one instance is always running.
 You can reduce this to 0 later if you donât need the model to be instantaneously responsive to new requests.